Degree of Satisfiability in Heyting Algebras: The infinite case

 \section{The infinite case}

 \begin{body} In group theory, the notion of \textit{index} provides an elegant way of measuring the ``density'' of subsets of infinite groups, and allows one to make sense of degree of satisfiability even in infinite groups.
-In fact, thanks to a relationship between virtual properties and positive degree of satisfiability \cite{antolin-infinite-dc}, the concept manages to provide \textit{more} information about the algebraic structure of groups in the infinite setting! \end{body}
+In fact, thanks to a relationship between virtual properties and positive degree of satisfiability~\cite{antolin-infinite-dc}, the concept manages to provide \textit{more} information about the algebraic structure of groups in the infinite setting! \end{body}

-\begin{body} Since Heyting algebras have no useful gadgets for measuring subset density, we focus on finding purely qualitative analogues of the finite satisfiability gap results in terms of set-theoretic cardinality.
-We extend the one-variable classification to infinite Heyting algebras by showing that if an equation $\varphi(x)$ in one free variable has finite gap, then the set $\SetComp{x \in H}{\neg \varphi(x)}$ cannot be non-empty and finite in an infinite Heyting algebra (Corollary \ref{cor:excluded-middle-gap-infinite}), and has to be at least as large as $\SetComp{x \in H}{ \varphi(x)}$ (Theorem \ref{thm:lem-infinite-infinite}). \end{body}
+\begin{body} Since general Heyting algebras, unlike groups, do not come equipped with standard gadgets for measuring subset density quantitatively, we focus on finding purely \textit{qualitative} analogues of the finite satisfiability gap results, in terms of set-theoretic cardinality instead of density.
+We extend the one-variable classification to infinite Heyting algebras by showing that if an equation $\varphi(x)$ in one free variable has finite gap, then the set $\SetComp{x \in H}{\neg \varphi(x)}$ cannot be non-empty and finite in an infinite Heyting algebra (Corollary~\ref{cor:excluded-middle-gap-infinite}), and has to be at least as large as $\SetComp{x \in H}{ \varphi(x)}$ (Theorem~\ref{thm:lem-infinite-infinite}). \end{body}

 \begin{body} Throughout this section let $H$ denote an arbitrary (not necessarily finite) Heyting algebra, and let $\mathbf{S} \subseteq H$ denote its set of non-central elements. \end{body}

 \begin{lemma} Any maximal element $s \in \mathbf{S}$ (i.e. an element so that for any $s' \in \mathbf{S}$, if $s \leq s'$ then $s = s'$) is dense in $H$ (i.e. $\neg s = \bot$). \begin{proof} Set $\sigma = s \vee \neg s$.
 Since $s$ is a non-central element, $\sigma \neq \top$, so we have that